 The airport is clean, friendly, and cheap to travel around Europe from.
 The best part is the train into the city.
 It is quick and clean and so easy.

-There are two train options into the city: the traditional tube or the Heathrow express.
-The traditional tube known as the London Underground is the better option – it is less expensive and takes about 45 minutes.

-See Related: Ultimate Packing Checklist for London

-UPDATED | The airport is clean, friendly, and cheap to travel around Europe from.
-The best part is the train into the city.
-It is quick and clean and so easy.

 There are two train options in the city: the traditional tube or the Heathrow express.
 The traditional tube known as the London Underground is the better option – it is less expensive and takes about 45 minutes.

 See Related: Ultimate Packing Checklist for London